 Figure 1.
 Induction of Hemogenic Fate in Human Dermal Fibroblasts.
 (A) Experimental strategy for hemogenic reprogramming of human dermal fibroblasts (HDFs).
-Fibroblast from skin punch biopsies are collected from donors, expanded and transduced with GATA2, GFI1B, FOS and M2rtTA lentiviruses.
-Doxycycline (DOX) is added to the culture at day 0 of reprogramming and cells are analyzed at several time points until day 25. scRNA-seq, single cell mRNA-sequencing.
+Fibroblasts from skin punch biopsies are collected from donors, expanded and transduced with GATA2, GFI1B, FOS and M2rtTA lentiviruses.
+Doxycycline (DOX) is added to the culture at day 0 of reprogramming and cells are analyzed at several time points until day 25. scRNA-seq, single cell RNA-sequencing.
 FACS, Fluorescence-Activated Cell Sorting.
 (B) Gating strategy used to evaluate the expression of hemogenic/hematopoietic markers by flow cytometry at day 25 after transduction with the three transcription factors (3TFs).
 Cytometry plots show percentage of double positive cells for CD49f and CD9, gated in the live-cell population (DAPI-negative).
 Within the double positive population, the expression of CD143 and CD34 is shown.
 HDFs transduced only with M2rtTA virus under the same culture conditions are used as control.
-(C) Immunofluorescence images of day 25 reprogrammed colonies confirming the expression of CD9 (upper panel) and CD143 (lower panel) Independent wells were stained with individual antibodies (see Table of Materials) diluted 1:100 in PBS with 2% FBS with mouse serum (1:100), incubated 20 min at 37 C, 5% CO2, washed three times and imaged in PBS with 2% FBS.
+(C) Immunofluorescence images of day 25 reprogrammed colonies confirming the expression of CD9 (upper panel) and CD143 (lower panel).
+Cells were stained with antibodies (see Table of Materials) diluted 1:100 in PBS/2% FBS with mouse serum, incubated 20 min at 37 C, 5% CO2, washed three times and imaged in PBS/2% FBS.
 Phase, phase-gradient contrast.
 Scale bars, 50 m.
-(D) scRNA-Seq analysis of 253 cells at different time points.
+(D) ScRNA-seq analysis of 253 cells at different time points.
 Expression of ITGA6, CD9, ACE and CD34 is activated during reprogramming.
 Cells are collected at day 2 (unsorted), day 15 (CD49f+CD34-) and day 25 (CD49f+CD34+).
 HDFs and CD34+ umbilical cord blood (34+UCB) cells are used as references.

 Figure 2.
 Expansion of Human Dermal Fibroblasts for ChIP-seq Analysis.
 (A) Experimental strategy depicting a modified protocol to generate high numbers of transduced human dermal fibroblasts (HDFs) for ChIP-seq at day 2 of reprogramming.
-300 000 cells are plated in 6-well plates and transduced twice with individual factors (pFUW-tetO-FOS, pLV-tetO-HA-GFI1B pFUW-tetO-3xFLAG-GATA2) or a combination of the three factors (plus M2rtTA).
+300 000 cells are plated in 6-well plates and transduced twice with individual factors (pFUW-tetO-FOS, pLV-tetO-HA-GFI1B or pFUW-tetO-3xFLAG-GATA2) or a combination of the three factors (plus M2rtTA).
 After removing viruses, fibroblasts are expanded for six days in 100 mm dishes.
 Doxycycline (DOX) is added at day 0 and cells are collected two days after DOX addition.
 (B) Genome browser profiles highlighting GATA2-binding sites (grey boxes) at ITGA6 and ACE loci two days after transduction with the three transcription factors (3TFs) or with GATA2 alone.
 The total number of mapped reads is represented on the y-axis.

 Supplementary Figure 1.
 Defining an optimized lentiviral volume for efficient hemogenic reprogramming.
-Increasing volumes of concentrated (10 to 100 μL) pool-produced lentiviral particles (3TFs: GATA2, GFI1B and FOS) are used to transduced HDFs, together with M2rtTA in a ratio of 1:1, following steps 4.5 to 4.12 of the protocol.
+Increasing volumes of concentrated (10 to 100 μL) pool-produced lentiviral particles (3TFs: GATA2, GFI1B and FOS) are used to transduced HDFs, together with M2rtTA at a ratio of 1:1, following steps 4.5 to 4.12 of the protocol.
 Reprogrammed cells are analyzed at day 25 to define an optimal volume of transduction for hemogenic reprogramming, given by the percentage of CD49f+CD9+ cells gated in live-cells (DAPI-negative).
 Cell viability can be assessed by quantifying the absolute number of live cells at day 25.
 HDFs transduced with M2rtTA (100 μL) are used as control.

 Supplementary Figure 2.
-Morphological characteristics during hemogenic reprogramming of human dermal fibroblasts.
-Human Dermal Fibroblast (HDF) cultures are imaged at the day of the first transduction (day -2), when DOX is added to the cultures (day 0), two days after DOX supplementation (day 2) and at the end-point of the experiment (day 25).
-Hemogenic colonies at day 25 are highlighted.
+Morphology changes during hemogenic reprogramming of human dermal fibroblasts.
+Human Dermal Fibroblast (HDF) cultures are imaged at the day of the first transduction (day -2), when DOX is added to the cultures (day 0), two days (day 2) and fifteen days (day 15) after DOX supplementation, and at the end-point of the experiment (day 25).
+Hemogenic colonies at days 15 and 25 are highlighted.
 Scale bars, 100m.

 DISCUSSION